Lectionary Bible Studies and Sermons

 Jesus raises the widow's son.
 7:11-17

 This short incident in the gospel of Luke forms part of a section which reveals the nature of the dawning kingdom of God.
-This Luke does through the selection of six acts of Jesus the Messiah.
-The section runs from 6:12 to 7:50.
 The raising of the widow's son takes place at Nain, which is a village located a few kilometers south of Nazareth overlooking the valley of Jezreel.
 As Jesus approaches the village, he and his disciples came across a funeral procession.
-It was sad enough, in that a mother's son had died, but in this case the woman was a widow.
+It was bad enough that a mother's son had died, but in this case the woman was a widow.
 She now had no one to care for her in her old age.
 In the death of the son there was the death of the family line and inevitably her own death.
 Without being asked and without any demonstration of faith on the part of the woman, Jesus acts to bring to life the dead son.
 Both compassion and power are demonstrated in Jesus' act of kindness.

 The passage